Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 !!!note

-    This feature is available in accounts with Amplitude Recommend.
+    This feature is available in accounts with Amplitude Audiences.

-When you create a prediction in Amplitude Recommend, you can sync the prediction score to the Profile API.
+When you create a prediction in Amplitude Audiences, you can sync the prediction score to the Profile API.
 A prediction propensity is the probability that a user will perform a predicted action.

 To fetch a user's prediction propensity, send a request that includes a `prediction_id` and `propensity_type`.
 The propensity type can be either the raw score or a percentile.